WasntCat/Wholesome-Public/README.md

 - Alittle bored while working on the new injector and other projects So i feel like having alittle fun u-u

+- Im not going to help you use this, grow some brain cells

 # Features
 - 20 + QOL
 - photon, event bla bla logger in settings